sichensong-99/Analysis-Projects/README.md

 # My-Analysis-Projects
-This is a record of practice on data analysis and data visualization using python.
+This is a record of practice on data analysis and data visualization using python and SQL.

 This record mainly contains practice using matplotlib.pyplot, Numpy and Pandas.